1. PLEASE READ FIRST

 This is unsupported by Canonical (the creator of Ubuntu), and the writer is just some guy, so I cannot guarantee that this process will work for you.
 Please back up your data prior to starting, because as with any installation, there is a chance of catastrophic data loss.

 Some people find their computer stuck at the black screen after rebooting.
-If you are stuck at the black screen, please have a look at the Troubleshooting Guide.
+If you are stuck at the black screen, please have a look at the Troubleshooting Guide — or ensure that you remembered to turn off Secure Boot.

 Please look at the following bug reports, and consider if you would be willing to add your support to each one of them (log in and select the green writing at the top left).